mojahid/Mapping-Deprived-Areas-Using-Deep-Neural-Networks/Data_Processing/Raw_Images_Processing/readme.md

 Due to the limited number of labels in this minority class, only 30 adjacent images were found and this generated 270 extra images.

-# Working with the code:

-The code in this folder should be executed after completing the coordinates extraction in the Extract_Coordinates.py which will end up with a csv file with all the coordinates and the corresponding label from the training data.
 # Image Shifting
 The idea of image shifting is to take all images in the minority class (including the ones generated in the image rolling) and generate 8 new images by shifting the center of each image by 1 pixel in 4 directions and then 2 pixels in 4 directions as per the following image: